Nærum railway station

 Nærum station is a railway station serving the suburb of Nærum north of Copenhagen in North Zealand, Denmark.

 Nærum station is the northern terminus of the Nærum railway line from Jægersborg to Nærum.
 The first Nærum station was opened in 1900 with the opening of the railway line between Kongens Lyngby and Vedbæk.
 The northern half of the railway line between Nærum and Vedbæk quickly proved unprofitable and was abandoned in 1923.
 The Nærum end of the line was shortened a bit in 1954 due to the construction of the Helsingør motorway, and Nærum station was moved to its current location.
 The train services are operated by the railway company Lokaltog which runs frequent local train services from the station to Jægersborg station that connect to the Copenhagen S-train system at Jægersborg.

+Cultural references

+Nærum railway station is used as a location in the 1942 Danish comedy film Baby paa eventyr.